Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Track client retention/exit

-As often as your institution calculates the retention rate, it should report the data to the board and senior management.72 A high exit rate across branches and certain segments can be evidence of a product design failure.
+It is important to calculate client retention rates regularly with reporting to the board and senior management.
+A high exit rate across branches and certain client segments can be evidence of a product design failure.
 Segmenting the data by branch, and even by loan officer, helps management focus their attention more precisely on problem areas.
-In addition to monitoring the rate for potential client and portfolio problems, the board and senior management should determine a level of client retention that they consider “unacceptable”—a level that prompts further action (e.g., interviews with clients to inquire about the problem; placing particular branches/managers on probation; offering emergency loans after a natural disaster).
+In addition to monitoring the rate for potential client and portfolio problems, the board and senior management should determine a level of client retention that they consider “unacceptable”:a level that prompts further action (e.g., interviews with clients to inquire about the problem; placing particular branches/managers on probation; offering emergency loans after a natural disaster).

 Understanding client exit and dormancy

+Client survey questions should provide management with information to understand the reasons behind client exit and take corrective action.
+Sample client exit survey questions and examples of how exit data can be used to make operational and product adjustments are available.
+Some providers choose to conduct exit surveys on a regular basis.
+Others have found that exit survey responses tend to be similar over time, so they conduct exit surveys on an annual basis and when they wish to investigate specific problem areas (e.g., low client attendance at group meetings).
 Finally, look for ways to augment survey data with other client information including portfolio and demographic information from your institution’s MIS and additional market research gathered from focus groups, client interviews, and other methods.
 Exit data alone may not be sufficient to make conclusive decisions, but combining exit survey findings with other information provides a more complete picture of the client experience.

 Field examples and guidance: